GriffithUniLibrary/digital-tools-modular/content/activity-openrefine.md

 description: `OpenRefine` is a free tool for cleaning messy data.
 ---

+## Cleaning your data with OpenRefine

 This activity will be a live demo.
 You can follow along on your own computer if you have the software installed.

-You can also review the videos below which are part of the Library's OpenRefine Workshop material.
+You can also review the videos below which are part of the Library's [OpenRefine Workshop](https://griffithunilibrary.github.io/intro-data-wrangle/) material.

 <iframe src="https://player.vimeo.com/video/412189056" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>